melisgl/journal/README.md

 During replay, code is executed normally with special rules for [block][06a7]s.
-There are two modes for dealing with blocks: replaying the code or replaying the outcome.
+There are two modes for dealing with blocks: replaying the code and replaying the outcome.
 When code is replayed, upon entering and leaving a block, the events generated are matched to events read from the journal being replayed.
-If the events don't match, a [`REPLAY-FAILURE`][2e9b] is signaled which marks the record journal as having failed the replay.
+If the events don't match, [`REPLAY-FAILURE`][2e9b] is signalled, which marks the record journal as having failed the replay.
 This is intended to make sure that the state of the program during the replay matches the state at the time of recording.
-In the other mode, when the outcome is replayed, a block may not be executed at all, but its recorded outcome is reproduced (e.g. the recorded return values are returned).
+In the other mode, when the outcome is replayed, a block may not be executed at all, but its recorded outcome is reproduced (i.e. the recorded return values are simply returned).

 Replay can be only be initiated with [`WITH-JOURNALING`][6131] (or its close kin [`WITH-BUNDLE`][12a5]).
 After the per-event processing described below,